AC Magnetic solution

 Restrictions related to complex notation

-Attention, in the context of a Magnetic AC solution, all the physical quantities are expressed using their complex notations.
+Attention, in the context of an AC Magnetic solution, all the physical quantities are expressed using their complex notations.

 The representation by complex notations is valid on the following hypotheses: